Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 AccessDenied
 ```

-Security meaning:
+### Security Meaning

-- Prevents destructive object actions.
+This prevented destructive object actions.
-- Protects bucket contents from unauthorized deletion.
-- Confirms that the user does not have unnecessary destructive permissions.

-Evidence:
+The user could not delete objects from the bucket, reducing the risk of accidental or malicious data loss.

+### Evidence

 - [`session3-s3-delete-denied.png`](../screenshots/session3-s3-delete-denied.png)

+---

-### Test 4: Modify the bucket policy
+### Test 4: Modify the Bucket Policy

 Result: